cyril/r_spec-clone.rb/README.md

 ## Security

-As a basic form of security __RSpec__ provides a set of SHA512 checksums for every Gem release.
+As a basic form of security __R Spec__ provides a set of SHA512 checksums for every Gem release.
 These checksums can be found in the `checksum/` directory.
 Although these checksums do not prevent malicious users from tampering with a built Gem they can be used for basic integrity verification purposes.